verekia/js-stack-from-scratch/tutorial/04-webpack-react-hmr.md

 document.querySelector(APP_CONTAINER_SELECTOR).innerHTML = '<h1>Hello Webpack!</h1>'
 ```

-If you want to use some of the most recent ES features in your client code, like `Promise`s, you need to include the [Babel Polyfill](https://babeljs.io/docs/usage/polyfill/) before anything else in in your bundle.
+If you want to use some of the most recent ES features in your client code, like `Promise`s, you need to include the [Babel Polyfill](https://babeljs.io/docs/usage/polyfill/) before anything else in your bundle.

 - Run `yarn add babel-polyfill`